matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Replace the `<GOVERNANCE-ADDRESS>` and `<WALLET-PRIVATE-KEY>` with the address of the L1 governance smart contract and the private key of the wallet that deployed the governance contract respectively.

-5. To interact with the zkSync bridge, its L1 address is needed.
-While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that there is an option to fetch the smart contract address dynamically.

-It is a recommended step, especially during the alpha testnet since regenesis may happen.
+5. To interact with the zkSync bridge, we need its L1 address.
+While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that you can fetch the smart contract address dynamically.We recommended this approach, especially during the alpha testnet since regenesis may happen and contract addresses might change.

 ```ts
 // Imports